Developer-AHM/week-1-3-retail-sales-excel-analysis/README.md

 ---

-## ⭐ Thank You
+# ⭐ Thank You

 Thank you for visiting this repository.

-If you found these projects helpful or interesting, feel free to ⭐ the repository and share your feedback.
+If you found these projects helpful or interesting, feel free to ⭐ star the repository and share your feedback.